DevExpress-Examples/XAF_How-to-get-role-code-from-the-UI/Readme.md

 XAF developers often create initial security roles in the application UI (at runtime) using non-production databases and test environments.
 The administrative UI may be faster than writing C# or VB.NET code especially for complex permissions with criteria ([check screenshots](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system)).
 If you create initial roles at runtime with test databases, you need to eventually transfer this initial data to production databases on customer sites.

 ## Solution
-[ModuleUpdater](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.Updating.ModuleUpdater) API and [DBUpdater](https://docs.devexpress.com/eXpressAppFramework/113239/deployment/deployment-tutorial/application-update#update-database-via-the-dbupdater-tool) are standard means to seed initial data in the database with XAF.
+[ModuleUpdater](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.Updating.ModuleUpdater) API and [DBUpdater](https://docs.devexpress.com/eXpressAppFramework/113239/deployment/deployment-tutorial/application-update#update-database-via-the-dbupdater-tool) are standard means to seed initial data in a database with XAF.
 We will demonstrate how to automatically create ModuleUpdater C# or VB.NET code for required roles created by XAF developers at runtime with test databases.
 XAF developers then can easly copy and paste this ready code into their ModuleUpdater descendant and use the standard DBUpdater tool to seed data in production databases.
 ![image](https://user-images.githubusercontent.com/14300209/77691659-62c48a00-6fb6-11ea-9d52-d273a30c137d.png)